 Making a formal access application

 If information can't be accessed through any of the above avenues, a formal access application can be submitted to Council.
-The GIPA Access Application Form can be found here
+The GIPA Access Application Form can be found on our Forms page.

 Section 41 of the GIPA Act lists the formal requirements for making a valid access application:

 - it must be in writing sent to or lodged at Council;

 - it must clearly indicate that it is an access application made under the GIPA Act;